History of artificial life: 1970s–1980s

 Philosophy scholar Arthur Burks, who had worked with von Neumann (and indeed, organized his papers after Neumann's death), headed the Logic of Computers Group at the University of Michigan.
 He brought the overlooked views of 19th century American thinker Charles Sanders Peirce into the modern age.
 Peirce was a strong believer that all of nature's workings were based on logic (though not always deductive logic).
 The Michigan group was one of the few groups still interested in alife and CAs in the early 1970s; one of its students, Tommaso Toffoli argued in his PhD thesis that the field was important because its results explain the simple rules that underlay complex effects in nature.
 Toffoli later provided a key proof that CAs were reversible, just as the true universe is considered to be.

 Christopher Langton was an unconventional researcher, with an undistinguished academic career that led him to a job programming DEC mainframes for a hospital.
 He became enthralled by Conway's Game of Life, and began pursuing the idea that the computer could emulate living creatures.
-After years of study (and a near-fatal hang-gliding accident), he began attempting to actualize Von Neumann's CA and the work of Edgar F. Codd, who had simplified Von Neumann's original twenty-nine state monster to one with only eight states.
+After years of study, he began attempting to actualize Von Neumann's CA and the work of Edgar F. Codd, who had simplified Von Neumann's original twenty-nine state monster to one with only eight states.
 He succeeded in creating the first self-replicating computer organism in October 1979, using only an Apple II desktop computer.
 He entered Burks' graduate program at the Logic of Computers Group in 1982, at the age of 33, and helped to found a new discipline.

 Langton's official conference announcement of Artificial Life I was the earliest description of a field which had previously barely existed:

 Artificial life is the study of artificial systems that exhibit behavior characteristic of natural living systems.
 It is the quest to explain life in any of its possible manifestations, without restriction to the particular examples that have evolved on earth.
 This includes biological and chemical experiments, computer simulations, and purely theoretical endeavors.
 Processes occurring on molecular, social, and evolutionary scales are subject to investigation.
 The ultimate goal is to extract the logical form of living systems.